nikclayton/afe/README.md

 - Using a non-std logging library (log levels, logging to different locations, stack traces, etc)

 - Health checking the backends - a mechanism to ensure the proxy notices if a backend becomes slow or non-responsive, and to (temporarily) remove that backend from the backend pool

+- ACLs on the endpoints.
+I would block access to `/metrics` earlier in the network, but it's good defense-in-depth practice to block it here too (e.g., require requests come from IPs known to be internal to the organisation)